Visiting the Thunder Bay Museum

 • Free for Children 5 and under

-For groups larger than 12 planning to tour the exhibits, please contact us to schedule your visit.
+For groups larger than 12 planning to tour the exhibits, please get in touch with us to schedule your visit.
 Group rate admissions apply at the rates set above.
 This does not include education with agreements established for the Thunder Bay Museum.
 Drivers and tour escorts receive free admission.

 Getting Here

-The Thunder Bay Museum is located in the downtown core of Fort William, kitty-corner to City Hall on East Donald Street.
-Catching the bus here is very convenient as the City Hall is a bus terminal location.
+The Thunder Bay Museum is located in Fort William’s downtown core, kitty-corner to City Hall on East Donald Street.
+Catching the bus here is very convenient, as City Hall is a bus terminal.

 Accessibility and Washrooms

-The Thunder Bay Museum is wheelchair accessible including a ramp leading to our front entrance, automated door openers, and an elevator.
-Our exhibit spaces have been designed to include enough space for unimpeded movement through them.
+The Thunder Bay Museum is wheelchair accessible, including a ramp leading to our front entrance, automated door openers, and an elevator.
+Our exhibit spaces have been designed to allow unimpeded movement.

 Gallery Hours